5:00 PM – 5:30 PM

 Lunch & Learn Session 2: Implementing a Profitable Growth Strategy for Today and Tomorrow

-Brett Rawls, Head of Client Engagement, Profit Resources, Inc.
+Moderated by: Brett Rawls, Head of Client Engagement, Profit Resources, Inc.

 Growth shouldn’t be just about getting bigger.
 As your institution expands, consider these questions: Are you improving results and building lasting value?
 Are you increasing low-cost deposits, diversifying loans and leveraging technology for efficient growth?
 Can you adapt to economic changes?
 This session explores strategies to align bank profitability with asset growth.